kimdrezdon/react-photo-gallery/README.md

 A loading indicator displays while the app fetches new data for the search.

-An error message is displayed on the page as well as in the console when a user navigates to a path that does not exist.
+An error message is displayed when a user navigates to a path that does not exist.

+This project is also hosted on Heroku.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).